 Not only do high-performers cost more to replace, shows that less than half of them are satisfied with their jobs, and 1 in 5 say they're likely to leave in the next six months.

 It’s time to redefine successful employee engagement and retention.
+There are many questions to consider when it comes to employee retention, especially when using professional services to hire: are salaries direct costs for professional services firms?
+Do professional services have to provide proof of workers' compensation?
 Let’s examine the true cost of losing an employee, beyond the obvious hiring expenses, and uncover the real reasons high-performers and high potentials leave their jobs.

 Got $13 Billion?
 The Real Cost of Employee Turnover